subvisual/theshelf-angular/README.md

 2. Run `bower install` and `npm install` from the *angularjs* directory
 3. Run `gulp dev` (may require installing Gulp globally `npm install gulp -g`)
-4. Your browser will automatically be opened and directed to the browser-sync proxy address
+4. The browser will automatically be opened and directed to the browser-sync proxy address
 5. To prepare assets for production, run the `gulp prod` task (Note: the production task does not fire up the express server, and won't provide you with browser-sync's live reloading.
 Simply use `gulp dev` during development.
 More information below)

 Now that `gulp dev` is running, the server is up as well and serving files from the `/build` directory.
 Any changes in the `/app` directory will be automatically processed by Gulp and the changes will be injected to any open browsers pointed at the proxy address.